aj-kip/erfindung/manual/instructions.md

 <li>Reg Reg Immd</li>
 </ul>
 Performs integer or fixed point multiplication on the last two operands and stores the result in the first operand.<br />
 The Assembler emits a real times-int or times-fp depending on its numeric assumptions.
-If an immediate is present, than the immediate determines the which real instruction is emitted.
+If an immediate is present, than the immediate takes precedence in determining which real instruction is emitted.
 That is a fixed point immediate will cause a times-fp to be generated, labels/integers will cause a times-int to be emitted. <br />
-<strong>Note: </strong> Will labels are permissible for use in this instruction, it is not recommended, as it may cause unexpected behavior.
+<strong>Note: </strong>Labels are permissible for use with this instruction, however it is not recommended.
+It may cause unexpected behavior.
 I've failed to find a compelling reason to prohibit labels from appearing in this instruction.
 </p>

 <h3 id="times-int">times-int</h3>